Sir Charles Nicholson, 2nd Baronet: Personal life

+Nicholson was married twice: firstly, on 1 October 1895, to the diarist and watercolour painter Evelyn Louise Nicholson née Olivier (1867–1927), daughter of the Reverend Henry Arnold Olivier, sister of Sydney Haldane Olivier (1859–1943), and aunt of Laurence Olivier.
+The Nicholsons had a son, John Nicholson, 3rd Baronet and two daughters, including the medical artist, Barbara Nicholson.
+In 1912, Nicholson purchased Porters, a manor house in Southend-on-Sea to save it from demolition, living there until 1932, when it was sold to Southend Corporation who in 1935 opened it as the Mayor's parlour and civic house.

-On 10 June 1931, four years after Evelyn's death, Nicolson married Catherine Maud Warren (1883–1962) at the Church of All Saints, Southend-on-sea, Essex.
+On 10 June 1931, four years after Evelyn's death, Nicholson married Catherine Maud Warren (1883–1962) at the Church of All Saints, Southend-on-sea, Essex.

 Nicholson died on 4 March 1949 in Oxford and is buried in the Church of St Mary the Virgin, South Benfleet.
 He is buried, alongside his first wife, in a stone memorial he designed for her, on the south side of the west tower.
 His second wife was buried there upon her death in 1962.
 The tomb was designated as a Grade II listed building on 9 November 2021 by Historic England.